raspibolt/raspibolt/guide/bonus/bitcoin/bisq.md

   whitelist=bloomfilter@0.0.0.0   # for Bisq
   ```

-* By default `bind` configuration of BTC Core is `"0.0.0.0"`.
-If you decide to connect Bisq from another personal computer in your local network, comment or delete `"bincoind=127.0.0.1"`.
+* By default `bind` configuration of Bitcoin Core is `0.0.0.0`.
+To connect Bisq from your personal computer in your local network, comment or delete `bind=127.0.0.1`.
 Save and exit.

   ```sh
   #bind=127.0.0.1